aldonline/funk/README.md

 TODO: docs, tests, etc. ( this project was recently refactored out of a larger codebase )

 In the meantime, here's an example from a production project.
+Notice how different alternatives for solving a given property are chained with the or() method.

 ```scala